thruston/python-tabulate/README.md

 ### sort [a|b|c|...] - sort on column a|b|etc

-`sort` sorts the table on the given column.  "a" is the first, "b" the second, etc.
+`sort` sorts the table on the given column.  `a` is the first, `b` the second, etc.
-If you use upper case letters, "A", "B", etc the sort direction is reversed.
+If you use upper case letters, `A`, `B`, etc the sort direction is reversed.
-An index beyond the last column is automatically adjusted so "sort z" sorts on the last column assuming you have fewer than 26 columns).
+An index beyond the last column is automatically adjusted so `sort z` sorts on the last column assuming you have fewer than 26 columns).

-You can only sort on one column at a time, but if you want to sort on column b then column a, you can do "sort a sort b" to get the desired effect.
+You can only sort on one column at a time, but if you want to sort on column b then column a, you can do `sort a sort b` to get the desired effect.

 ### uniq [a|b|c|...] - filter out duplicated rows

 `uniq` removes duplicate rows from the table.
 With no argument the whole row is used as the key.
 But if you provide a list of columns the key will consist of the values in those columns.
-So "uniq a" will remove all rows with duplicate values in column "a" and so on...
+So `uniq a` will remove all rows with duplicate values in column `a` and so on...

 ### arr [arrange-expression] - rearrange the columns